AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md

   <tr>
    <td>Documents: Custom Integration</td>
    <td>Full access</td>
-   <td> <p>No access to configure a Custom Integration.</p> <p>Access to link&nbsp;documents to and from third-party providers from the Documents tab, after the third-party providers have been integrated with Workfront.</p> </td>
+   <td> <p>No access to configure a Custom Integration.</p> <p>Access to link documents to and from third-party providers from the Documents tab, after the third-party providers have been integrated with Workfront.</p> </td>
   </tr>
   <tr>
    <td>System: Branding</td>